learn-co-curriculum/phase-0-researching-html-elements/README.md

 The web is a constantly evolving entity.
-As we build more ambitious products or learn from our collective needs and mistakes, the industry will continually evolve the HTML specifications by adding new elements or deprecating legacy elements.
-Researching and referencing documentation or other coding resources can be scary at first, but it's a common practice for developers, and another skill set that you'll become comfortable with over time.
-Don't be afraid to implement these searches--open source and free resources on the web get better every day.
-It is normal to not know or fully understand them all!
+As we build more ambitious products or learn from our collective needs and mistakes, the industry will continually update the HTML specifications.

+Researching referencing documentation
+can be scary at first, but it's a primary skill for developers.
+Don't be afraid to practice technical searches.
+It's a _skill_ that you will get better at with practice.

+Most importantly, don't feel like _not knowing everything by heart_ means you can't be a developer.
+The greatest developers we know are constantly admitting what they don't know, finding the latest news, using the answer they found, and moving on.